MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 # Worlds

 You use the Desktop Editor to edit worlds, adding content and scripts to build out your ideas.
-The [publishing menu](#metadata-and-publishing) enables you to configure worlds settings and publish the world when ready.
+The [publishing menu](#publishing-and-player-settings) enables you to configure worlds settings and publish the world when ready.
 Worlds are saved in automatic system "files" called [world snapshots](#world-snapshot) which allow [rollback](#world-backups).
 A published world may be running many [instances](#instances) at once.

 ## Creating a World

-<mark>TODO</mark>
 Download and install [Meta Quest Link App](https://www.meta.com/en-gb/help/quest/1517439565442928/).
 Once installed on your PC, navigate to the `Store` from the menu on the left.
 Search `Meta Horizon Worlds` in the upper-right and install.